blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

     #Create a directory to hold the example PLOG files, e.g:
     ➜ mkdir /usr/dbvisit/replicate/demo/mine
-    #Install the example PLOG files (download link provided above) to the location just created
+    #Upload and unzip the example PLOG files (download links for small and large datasets provided above) to the location just created
-    #Edit the plog.location.uri parameter in the replicate-quickstart-file.properties example configuration file to point to the location where the example PLOG files are located: e.g;
+    #Edit the plog.location.uri parameter in the Quickstart dbvisit-replicate.properties example configuration file to point to the location where the example PLOG files are located: e.g;
     ➜ plog.location.uri=file:/usr/dbvisit/replicate/demo/mine

 5. Start the Zookeeper, Kafka and Schema Registry processes